 1) spatially: there is far more world, more cosmos, out there than your eyes can even approximately capture – immeasurably more.
 This is true whether we limit ourselves to the expanse of the Earth or include the one trillion galaxies currently spotted in our universe.
 That vast context, though unseen, both contains and conditions what you do see and experience.
 And these veiled immensities you accept without ever viewing them, and you are right in doing so.

 2) chronologically: there are thousands of years of past time – and if we think geologically, millions – which you cannot now experience, or even remember, and yet which have profoundly influenced your world, and all that is in it.
 Beyond this, of course, lies our unpredictable future, even more out of view.
 All this you also accept as real (or soon to be so), although it has never been a part of your sensory experience.

 3) scientifically: we accept as a matter of fact that there are quadrillions of atoms buzzing within us and around us, but we can’t see a single one of them.
 Even light we actually never see in its own right; we see things in light, but the light itself (along with all other forms of electromagnetic radiation) never slips as such into our field of vision.
 We also promptly answer our cell phones, firmly convinced of the existence of highways of invisible radiation passing between them and our interlocutors.

-But nothing drives this home more dramatically than the fact that for decades astrophysicists have been cautioning us that the vaunted conquests of modern science have only shown us about 5% of all the material reality that exists.
+But nothing drives this home more dramatically than the following: for decades astrophysicists have been cautioning us that the vaunted conquests of modern science have only shown us about 5% of all the material reality that exists.
 The other 95% – so-called “dark matter and energy” – still remains largely unidentified.
 Nonetheless, this invisible world has an enormous impact on the modest 5% that we do (more or less) understand.